Loading

 Step into the radiant world of neon art and dive into the technical intricacies of this captivating medium, pioneered by the artist, Chryssa.
 Join us for an engaging conversation exploring the intersection of technical mastery and artistry in neon, while also gaining insights into the conservation efforts needed to protect these vibrant creations for future generations.

-Panel discussion participants include matt dilling, Creative Director of Lite Brite Neon Studio, Meryl Pataky, Founder of She Bends, and Joy Bloser, Assistant Objects Conservator at the Menil Collection.
+Panel discussion participants include matt dilling, Creative Director of Lite Brite Neon Studio, Meryl Pataky, Founder of She Bends, Joy Bloser, Assistant Objects Conservator, The Menil Collection, and Dr. Tina Rivers Ryan.

 About the speakers: